gaurangrehdu/IP-project/README.md

-A Java based replication of a CBT interface
+A Java based replication of a CBT(computer based test) interface

 All of the questions and user data is saved in MySQL database